Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Saturation-based BCQ rewriting for the guarded quantification fragments

 A clausal set $N$ is \emph{locally linear} if all clauses in $N$ are linear.
 A clausal set $N$ is \emph{globally linear} if each pair of compound terms in $N$ that are under different function symbols is linear. \end{defi}

-\begin{defi}[Normality] A clause is \emph{normal} if compound terms in it only contains variable as their arguments.
+\begin{defi}[Normality] A clause is \emph{normal} if the compound terms in it contain only variables as arguments.
 A clausal set is \emph{normal} if each clause in it is normal. \end{defi}